Information for parents and carers

 Years with our school partners

-Insight assessments from Cambridge are designed to be taken without any need for preparation or study in advance.
+Insight assessments are designed to be taken without any need for preparation or study in advance.

-Most of our assessments are adaptive – they use a child’s responses to decide whether to progress to more challenging questions, or to return to easier ones.
-Essentially, the assessment automatically adapts to a child’s ability.
+Most Insight baseline assessments are adaptive - they use the learner's responses to decide whether to progress to more challenging questions or return to easier ones.
+Essentially, the assessment automatically adapts to the learner's ability.

 Frequently asked questions